Optimal subgraph structures in scale-free configuration models: Main results

+A random variable is called \emph{self-averaging} if its coefficient of variation tends to zero, otherwise it is called non-self-averaging.
+When the degree distribution follows a power-law with exponent $\tau\in(2,3)$, the number of subgraphs may be non-self-averaging~\cite{ostilli2014}, so that

+One such example is the triangle.
+While the triangle subgraph satisfies the conditions of Theorem~\ref{thm:sqrtsub}, so that the rescaled number of triangles converges in probability to a constant, it was shown in~\cite{ostilli2014}, the number of triangles is non-self-averaging in the annealed sense when $\tau$ is close to 3. \cs{This indicates that most realizations of $\ECMnD$ will have a number of triangles that is close to the value predicted by Theorem~\ref{thm:sqrtsub}.
+However, since the number of triangles is non-self-averaging making its standard deviation quite large, some realizations will have a number of triangles that is much larger or smaller than the value predicted in Theorem~\ref{thm:sqrtsub}.}

+\paragraph{Other random graph models.} An interesting question is whether Theorems~\ref{thm:motifs} and \ref{thm:sqrtsub} also apply to other models that create simple power-law random graphs.
+A very natural model for simple power-law random graphs is the uniform random graph, which samples a uniform graph from the ensemble of all simple graphs on a given degree sequence, which we analyze for triangles using similar techniques as in this paper in~\cite{gao2018}.

-{\bf Inhomogeneous random graph.} All results in this paper are proven for the erased configuration model.
-An interesting question is whether the results on the number of motifs and graphlets of Theorems~\ref{thm:motifs}-\ref{thm:sqrtind} only hold for the erased configuration model, or whether they also apply to other models that create simple power-law random graphs.
-Another possible null model that creates simple graphs with power-law degrees is the rank-1 inhomogeneous random graph~\cite{chung2002,boguna2003}.
-In this model, vertices have weights $h_i$, where the distribution of the weights is a power-law distribution with exponent $\tau\in(2,3)$.
+Another random graph model that generates simple power-law random graphs is the rank-1 inhomogeneous random graph~\cite{chung2002,boguna2003}.
+In this model, vertices have weights $h_i$, where the weights are an i.i.d.\ sample of a power-law random variable with exponent $\tau\in(2,3)$.
 Then, two vertices are connected with probability $f_n(h_i,h_j)$.
-Two important connection probability functions are $f_n(h_i,h_j)=\min(h_ih_j/(\mu n),1)$~\cite{chung2002}, or $f_n(h_i,h_j)=1-\me^{-h_ih_j/(\mu n)}$~\cite{bollobas2007}.
-We prove Theorems~\ref{thm:motifs}-\ref{thm:sqrtind} for the erased configuration model by using the approximation $\Probn{X_{ij}=1}\approx 1-\me^{-D_iD_j/L_n}$.
-Therefore, these theorems remain valid when we study the rank-1 inhomogeneous random graph with these connection probabilities instead.
+Two standard connection probability functions are $f_n(h_i,h_j)=\min(h_ih_j/(\mu n),1)$~\cite{chung2002}, and $f_n(h_i,h_j)=1-\me^{-h_ih_j/(\mu n)}$~\cite{bollobas2007}.
+Conditionally on the weight sequence, the edge statuses are independent, which is different from the erased configuration model, where the edge statuses are not independent, even when conditioning on the degree sequence.
+We prove Theorems~\ref{thm:motifs} and \ref{thm:sqrtsub} for the erased configuration model by using the approximation $\Probn{X_{ij}=1}\approx 1-\me^{-D_iD_j/L_n}$.
+Therefore, Theorems~\ref{thm:motifs} and \ref{thm:sqrtsub} hold also for the rank-1 inhomogeneous random graph with these connection probabilities instead~\cite{stegehuis2019b}.

-.3cm {\bf Precise constants.} For motifs and graphlets where the most likely degrees are $\sqrt{n}$, we show in Theorems~\ref{thm:sqrtsub} and~\ref{thm:sqrtind} that the rescaled number of motifs or graphlets converges to a constant, $A^\gsub(H)$ and $A^\gind(H)$, respectively.
-The constants $A^\gsub(H)$ and $A^\gind(H)$ are in general difficult to compute.
-It would be useful to have good estimates of these constants to be able to see which types of motifs occur more frequently.
-Furthermore, it would be interesting to investigate the convergence of motifs that do not satisfy the assumptions of Theorems~\ref{thm:sqrtsub} or~\ref{thm:sqrtind}.
-In Section~\ref{sec:motif45}, we saw that the normalized number of motifs may converge to a stable distribution for some motifs.